Florentine cello c.1750

 Price: £75,000 (Cello Exchange)

-A handsome Italian cello labelled Lorenzo Carcassi with a colourful, deep, cavernous tone and excellent projection.
-Previously owned by an orchestral principal and soloist and in good restored condition.
-J&A Beare letter and photographs.
+A wonderfully expressive Italian cello with a colourful, deep, cavernous tone and excellent projection.
+Previously owned by an orchestral principal and soloist and carefully restored by one of the UK’s most senior luthiers.
+The cello comes with a letter and identification photographs from J&A Beare.

 The cello bears what is probably an original manuscript label of Lorenzo Carcassi dated 1738.

 The label reads:

 It also bears a repair label of Eugenio Degani of Venice 1885, who may also have applied the dark over varnish.